 Chase is offering a $200 cash bonus after spending $500 in the first three months of opening a Chase Freedom FlexSM card account.
+This bonus can be worth more when you pool this card with certain other cards from Chase.
 Compare this with other top card bonuses here.

 Chase Freedom Flex is the new and improved version of Chase Freedom®.
 It comes with many of the same benefits, like rotating bonus categories and no annual fee, but now holds a lot more value and has access to World Elite Mastercard benefits.
 Existing Chase Freedom cardholders can keep their current card or switch to Freedom Flex.